Securing the Network Layer Against Malicious Attacks

 To Recap

 To counter network layer security threats, implementing best practices and security measures can help mitigate risks.
-Making a system’s first line of defense, the network layer, secure against potential external threats like Information Gathering, Network Sniffing, Spoofing and DDoS threats is essential.
-Securing the router, firewall, and switch are fundamental steps that deliver results.
+That begins with a sound baseline security plan for the network's router, firewall, and switch configurations.
+Additional steps can be taken to prevent specific kinds of threats.
+Making a system’s first line of defense, the network layer, secure and resilient against modern threats (including AI-assisted reconnaissance, hybrid-cloud misconfigurations, spoofing attempts, and increasingly automated DDoS attacks) is essential.